winster/springsecurity-keycloak/README.md

 * Take a look at `WebclientConfig.java` for the `webclient` Bean and `authorizedClientManager` bean
 * Now run both applications (using `mvn spring-boot:run` or from IDE or as you wish)

+* A `web` module is added to show the grant type `authorization-code`.
+This is based on https://spring.io/guides/tutorials/spring-boot-oauth2/

 ### Learnings